 2015 & 2016 have been the biggest years yet where the brigade served 3,500 families in need every year.
 Over the past nine years, the brigade has raised $640,170 and served 21,339 families in need (approximately 128,000 people) with the help of thousands of Charleston volunteers and donors.
 We plan to AT LEAST match 2016 and are on a mission to again feed 3,500 families (approximately 21,000 people) in need for Thanksgiving in 2017.

 “There is a great need for those in our community, and that is why we are dedicated to feeding at least 3,500 families again this year,” said Hartley.
 “And with the assistance of so many incredible organizations and community members, we know we can make it happen.”

 Our goal for 2017 is to do no less than to feed 3,500 families.
 It only takes a $30 donation to feed an entire family of six.

-Every single penny that is raised goes towards purchasing food. $30 feeds a family of six which includes a 10-12 lb. turkey, stuffing, potatoes, gravy, corn, green beans, sweet potatoes with marshmallows, cranberry sauce, a pumpkin pie.
+100% of funds raised are utilized to buy food.
+Each family receives a box with all of the ingredients to cook an entire Thanksgiving meal including a 10-12 lb. turkey, cranberry sauce, stuffing, mashed potatoes, corn, green beans, sweet potatoes with marshmallows, fresh rolls, and a pumpkin pie.
 Also inside the box is an anonymous letter that reads, “This comes to you from someone who cares about you.
 All we ask is that you take care of yourself well enough to be able to do this for someone else one day.”

 The responses from families that receive a basket from the group are overwhelmingly appreciative and oftentimes tear-filled.
 One parent said emphatically, “Oh thank you, thank you so much, prayers really do get answered.”